Migrate from ioredis

 Reconnection after a connection is lost

-automatically attempts to reconnect if the connection
+Both ioredis and node-redis automatically attempt to reconnect if the connection

-was lost due to an error.
-By default, node-redis
+was lost due to an error. node-redis also lets you add a custom reconnection strategy

 when you create the client object.
 See